-Napa-based wine club Priority Wine Pass has joined forces with a number of wineries throughout California, Oregon, and Virginia to bring a variety of tasting experiences to members’ homes.
+Napa-based wine club Priority Wine Pass has joined forces with a number of wineries throughout California, Oregon, and Washington to bring a variety of tasting experiences to members’ homes.

 These tastings are an excellent option if you’re looking for something personalized and private, either as a date night, a get-together with friends, or a remote team-building activity with colleagues or clients.